cheddar-lang/Cheddar/README.md

 Cheddar is (or supposed to be) a powerful, reflective, object-oriented, high-level programming language.

+It is currenty in development, to give an approximate idea of how much work has been done, an expression parser is almost finished.

+Contributors:

+ - @vihanb
+ - @somebody

 ## Example Programs

 To get an idea of how the syntax is going to look, here are examples: